Several years ago I tried going low-carb for my Lenten Fast. Honestly, it didn’t go very well…

 - Another thing I found is you can usually “eat-paleo” at just about any location, you just may need to get creative.
 (I say “usually” because I actually found that I could not find ONE low-carb dish at one of my favorite restaurants.
 Hey “Pizza Joint”, they have invented this stuff called “salad”.) 😝As an example, take McDonald’s.
 You can eat a burger (or two) and salad, just hold the bun.
 Technically, you should also hold the cheese and ketchup, but I wouldn’t. 😝 (This hearkens back to my point about, “why bother eating, at some point?”)
 Obviously, McD’s isn’t the healthiest choice, but in a pinch, you can make places like this work.

 Going low carb is a complete lifestyle change

 I LOVE to eat, so it has to be exciting, it has to be a treat.
 If it isn’t, I’ll never be able to maintain a lifestyle change such as this.
 As long as my household remains healthy, where the foods we eat aren’t making us sick (such as with Type 2 Diabetes, Gluten Intolerance, etc.) I’m going to stick with what enhances my life.
 After all, if we aren’t enjoying it, what’s the point?

-If Mr. Trekker or I (or any future household members) needed a diet like this for health-related reasons, that would be one thing.
+If Mr. Trekker or I needed a diet like this for health-related reasons, that would be one thing.
 I can commit to a lifestyle change with that kind of motivation.
-But that’s really what this diet is, it’s a full scale, lifestyle change.
-If you aren’t willing to commit to it fully, I would dissuade you against it.
+But that’s really what this diet is, it’s a full-scale, lifestyle change.
+If you aren’t willing to commit to it fully, I would dissuade you from it.